Sai-Kale/Sai-Kale/README.md

 # Hi, I am Saikumar Kale 👋🏾 💻 :printer:

-Trying to help DevOps, Site Reliability Engineers and System guys to grow.
+Trying to help DevOps, SRE, MLOps and System guys to grow.
 I am infrastructure, cloud and site reliability engineer and a AI/ML enthusiast.

 - Founder of which is totally free content platform for DevOps, Site Reliablity Engineers and software engineers.
 I like to solve problems at scale with infrastrucutre and code and write about them. 🌎